toniher/SemanticDataImport/README.md

 # SemanticDataImport
-Extension for importing CSV-like sttuctured data into MediaWiki pages using Semantic MediaWiki
+Extension for importing CSV-like structured data into MediaWiki pages using Semantic MediaWiki